Introduction

 use natrix::prelude::*;

-use natrix::component::NonReactive;
+use natrix::reactivity::NonReactive;

 #[derive(Component)]